Jalapeño Cheddar Focaccia

 • Prepare the yeast mixture.
 Combine the yeast, sugar, and the warm water in a large mixer.
 Be careful to use WARM water, between 100-110 degrees.
 Mix and let sit for about 15 minutes to get the yeast working.
 It should foam up and get bubbly.

-• Add the salt and olive oil, and stir with a spatula.
+• Add remaining ingredients.
+Add the salt and olive oil, and stir with a spatula.
 Attach dough hook to mixer and then add three cups of the bread flour.
 Start the mixer, and let it run until flour is fully absorbed.
 Then add additional flour until you achieve the desired consistency.

 • NOTE on consistency: You want the bread dough to be slightly sticky but not too much.
 Be sure to leave the mixer on for several minutes after you get the right consistency.

-• Then add the shredded cheese and jalapenos to the dough and mix again.
+• Add cheese and jalapeños.
+Then add the shredded cheese and jalapeños to the dough and mix again.

-• After the dough rises again, use your fingers to poke small indentations all over the dough.
+• Prep for baking.
+After the dough rises again, use your fingers to poke small indentations all over the dough.
 Add a little extra olive oil and salt to the top of the dough.
 Preheat oven to 400 degrees.

-• Bake at 400 degrees for approximately 25 minutes, until golden brown on top and bottom.
+• Bake focaccia.
+Bake at 400 degrees for approximately 25 minutes, until golden brown on top and bottom.
 Transfer focaccia bread to a cooling rack.

 Notes